Employment, Jobs, Careers and RFPs

 Work Setting

-• Colorado Paid Sick Leave – 1 hour for each 30 hours worked – up to 48 hours per year
+• Colorado Paid Sick Leave-1 hour earned each 30 hours worked up to 48 hours each calendar year

 Physical Requirements